darraghdog/rsnastr/README.md

 ```
 To view progress run `cat logs/train_images_run01.out`.
 Weights will be saved to folder `weights/`.
 Model configs are stored on `configs/`.

+#### Submission

+The trained weights can be seen in the following dataset.

+The submitted kaggle kernel with prediction code can be seen below.